ctkelley/SIAMFANLEquations.jl/docs/src/index.md

 This documentation is sketchy and designed to get you going, but the real deal is the [IJulia notebook](https://github.com/ctkelley/NotebookSIAMFANL)

 This is version 0.2.1.

-I am making changes to the way I've organized the solvers.
-This will make the rest of the project go faster and reduce the size of the code base.
-It is also eating up a lot of time.

-__This thing is under constant revision.
-I think the user interfaces to nsolsc and ptcsolsc are stable, but you never know.__
+What's new?

+- Stable __(I think)__ interfaces for the scalar codes: nsolc.jl,
+  ptcsol.jl, secant.jl. nsolsc.jl and ptcsol.jl are now wrappers around
+  the codes for systems.

-The scalar solvers and the first chapter of the notebook are done as of v0.1.2.
+- The solvers for Chapter 2: nsol.jl and ptcsol.jl are done.

-Chapter 2 is under construction.
-The solvers are done and this is v0.2.1.
-I'm moving to GitHub Actions and will tag v0.2.1 when that's done.
+- Chapter 2 of the notebook is done and the map between notebook and print book is underway.

 I'll tag v0.2.2 when the notebook, print book and the mappings between them are ready.
 I'll register the package at that time.

-nsol.jl, Newton with direct linear solvers, is done.
-I am finishing the test problems now.

-ptcsol.jl, PTC with direct linear solvers.
-It's working and I can solve the buckling beam problem.

-ptcsolsc.jl is a wrapper for ptcsol.jl.
-I am working on the scalar Newton solver nsolsc.jl to do the same thing.

-The notebooks for Chapter 2 are nowhere close to done.
-The to-do list includes
+The shrinking to-do list for Chapter 2 is

-__Item 0__: Finishing the test problems and the solvers.
-(85% done)

 1. Getting the print book part of Chapter 2 looking the way I want.
 (95% done)
-2. Making the formatting of Chapter 1 consistent with Chapter 2. (done)
-3. Fixing the API for the codes.
-Close for now (done)
-4. Mapping the print book part of Chapter 2 to the notebook.
+2. Mapping the print book part of Chapter 2 to the notebook.
 (0% done)
-5. Completing the notebook part of Chapter 2.
-(90% done)
-6. Mapping the notebook part of Chapter 2 to the print book.
+3. Mapping the notebook part of Chapter 2 to the print book.
 (0% done)

-If all goes well, I should post a draft of everything by late October.
+If all goes well, I should post a draft of everything by Thanksgiving.

+__Chapter 3__ will be Newton-Krylov solvers.
+That will take some time because I need to modify my GMRES and BiCGStab solvers.
+I write my own Krylov solvers so they will communicate with the nonlinear solvers the way I want and so I can do GMRES my way (classical Gram-Schmidt twice!).
+The nonlinear part won't be so bad once the linear solvers do what I want.

 ## Scalar Equations: Chapter 1